tangentsoft/pidp8i/doc/os8-run.md

 #### `mount` Options

 | `new`      | If there is an existing file, rename it with a .save extension
 |            | because we want to create a new empty image file.
 | `required` | _image-file_ is required to exist, otherwise abort the script.
 | `preserve` | If _image-file_ already exists, create a copy with a version number suffix.
 |            | This is useful when you want to prevent overwrites of a good image file
 |            | with changes that might not work.  `os8-run` preserves all versions seen
 |            | and creates new version that doesn't overwrite any of the previous ones.
 | `readonly` | Passes the `-r` option to SIMH attach to mount the device in read only mode.
-| 'ro'           | Abbreviation for `readonly`.
+| `ro`       | Abbreviation for `readonly`.
 | `scratch`  | Create a writeable scratch version of the named image file and mount it.
 |            | This is helpful when you are booting a distribution DECtape.
 |            | Booted DECtape images must be writeable.
 To protect a distribution DECtape,
 |            | use the `scratch` option.
 When all script runs are done, the scratch version
 |            | is deleted.

 #### `mount` Examples